Navdeep Bains: Personal life

+In 2017, he was forced to remove his turban at Detroit Metropolitan Airport, before boarding a flight back to Canada.
+Bains, who has a Sikh background, wears a turban for religious reasons.
+After being told to remove his turban, Canada complained to the U.S. government, and Bains received an apology.

 Recognition

+Because of his position in the Party and the roles he has been given, Bains was seen as a rising star, and had been selected three years in a row in the Hill Times survey as the best up and comer from 2004 to 2006.
 The Hill Times featured Bains on the cover of their Power & Influence magazine in 2017.
-Dubbed the ‘Minister of Everything’ in the article, he was ranked 4th most influential, behind Justin Trudeau, Katie Telford and Gerald Butts.
-On April 7, 2017, CFIB's Executive Vice-President and Chief Strategic Officer Laura Jones presented Bains with a Golden Scissors Award" as a symbolic gesture of cutting through red tape shortly after Bains announced the interprovincial legislation entitled the Canadian Free Trade Agreement (CFTA).
+Dubbed the ‘Minister of Everything’ in the article, he was ranked 4th most influential.
 He is a recipient of Startup Canada's Policy Prize (2017).
 In 2017, Bains was listed in The Globe and Mail's The Power 50.
 He is featured as the second influencer on the 2018 Bay Street Bull Power 50 list, and Apolitical listed him among the World's 100 Most Influential People in Digital Government.